 3. Visit New Zealand's birth place - Waitangi

-The Waitangi Treaty Grounds are a thirty minute walk from Base Backpackers and is where New Zealand's founding document was signed: the Treaty of Waitangi.
+The Waitangi Treaty Grounds are a thirty minute walk from Paihia and is where New Zealand's founding document was signed: the Treaty of Waitangi.
 The grounds ooze a sense of cultural and historical significance and it is the very place in which the country of New Zealand was founded.
-In the ground you can explore a number of historical buildings and monuments including The Treaty House, The Carved Meeting House, a Ceremonial War Canoe and more!
+In the grounds you can explore a number of historical buildings and monuments including The Treaty House, The Carved Meeting House, a Ceremonial War Canoe and more!

 The Bay of Islands is a popular spot for taking a Dolphin spotting tour.
-Dolphins like to visit the bay and Paihia serves as a great location to swim with the curious creatures!
-Tours depart twice daily.
+Dolphins like to visit the bay and Paihia serves as a great location to spot the curious creatures!
+Please note that even though you can swim and snorkel on most of the dolphin spotting tours, this no longer includes swimming with dolphins due to restrictions on marine mammal interactions.

 5. See the 'Hole in the Rock'